-Cesarean sections (C-section) have increased in popularity over the past decade.
-Although the numbers have remained steady during the past few years, in 2010 alone, a little over 32% of all deliveries in the United States were C-sections.
-There are a myriad of reasons why C-sections are performed, but one thing each C-section has is common in the risk of C-Section injuries, to both mother and infant.
+Cesarean sections (C-sections) have increased in popularity over the past few decades.
+In 2010 alone, a little over 32 percent of all deliveries in the United States were C-sections.
+There are a myriad of reasons why C-sections are performed.
+Most often, they are performed out of medical necessity.
+In some cases, c-sections are planned if it is less risky to the mother or baby.
+While the reason may vary, one thing each C-section has in common is that there is a risk of C-Section injuries to both mother and infant.

 Common Reasons for C-Sections

-As mentioned earlier, there are several reasons why a physician may feel a C-section is the best possible delivery.
-Some of the most common reasons includes:
+There are several reasons why a physician may feel a C-section is necessary or in the best interests of safety.
+Some of the most common reasons include:

-- Placental problems, including placental abruption, placental insufficiency, and placenta previa
+- Placental problems, including placental abruption (premature separation of placenta), placental insufficiency and placenta previa

 - Uterine ruptures, which affects 1 out of every 1,500 births